top of page

 How has Arbitrage Impacted the Debt Service Mill Levy?

-Arbitrage - Mill Levy.png
+Arbitrage - Mill Levy effort

 The Temporary Debt Service Mill Levy Reduction enabled Southshore to avoid arbitrage.
 In 2025, for the first time since 2022, the Debt Service Mill Levy will closely align with the mandatory sinking fund redemption.